 10. Don’t force it!

-One last thing to remember is that, as a parent, all you can do is steer your child into the green direction – you can’t force it upon them.
+One last thing to remember is that, as a parent, all you can do is steer your child in the green direction – you can’t force it upon them.
 Gentle encouragement on living a greener lifestyle as well as making a green living the norm when at home is often the most effective way to pass on the eco-friendly bug.

 Nagging or being overly forceful about the importance of recycling, eco-friendly products, public transport, and saving electricity is likely to be met with a roll of the eye and one-word response.
 You’ll be ignored, or worse, your child will specifically do the opposite of what you say just because they don’t like being told what to do.